Red bottlebrush

 Why do Australians care so much?

-WWF-Australia CEO Dermot O’Gorman suggests that the devastating bushfires of 2019 and 2020 may well have a role to play in Australia’s eco-wakening.
+WWF-Australia CEO Dermot O’Gorman suggests that the devastating bushfires of 2019-20 may well have a role to play in Australia’s eco-wakening.

 “Given the unprecedented bushfire crisis, it’s understandable,” Dermot said.
 “But the surge of interest has also been driven by so many conservation groups working to raise awareness of nature-loss and the plight of Australia’s wildlife after the fires.”